first Shiloh was on the west edge of the Irish Settlement.They began

 holding religious services in a log church in 1817.This log Cumberland

-Presbyterian Church was one-quarter mile southwest of the present
+Presbyterian Church was six hundred yards southwest of the present

 Hillsboro Cemetery.
+Artifacts of the church have been found at this site to prove its location.
 Church services and campgrounds were at

 this site until 1839 when Shiloh moved to its present site.
 This